901 New York Avenue NW

 Suite 300 East

 Brian Nixon's practice focuses on the nexus of emerging technology, retail financial services and communications.
-Mr. Nixon counsels clients ranging from start-ups (including social media platforms and emerging media ventures) to Fortune 500 companies on matters involving mobile commerce, gift card program design and execution, privacy issues, mobile apps, software development, advertising service agreements and content license agreements.
+Mr. Nixon counsels clients ranging from start-ups (including social media platforms and emerging media ventures) to Fortune 500 companies on matters involving mobile commerce, gift card program design and execution, privacy issues, mobile apps, software development, technology and outsourcing, advertising service agreements and content license agreements.

 Mr. Nixon has handled all aspects of drafting and negotiating agreements in and related to these matters, as well as marketing, merchandising, publishing, promotions, media, sponsorships, entertainment, branded and integrated marketing and social media.
 Additionally, Mr. Nixon has experience in the development and offering of virtual currencies, mobile payments, online payments, peer-to-peer payments and prepaid programs.

 Prior Work Experience

 Prior to joining Loeb & Loeb LLP, Mr. Nixon was an associate in the Washington, DC office of Davis Wright Tremaine LLP.
 Before beginning his legal career, Mr. Nixon spent two years as a technology consultant at Proxicom, Inc. developing and implementing eBusiness solutions for international publicly traded companies.